hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 So to summarise: almost all pattern matching features are made available for records first.
 With the intent to extend the support to arbitrary classes later.
+Hanno will get into that in more detail later on.